AnniesAnalytics/Breaking-into-tech-as-a-data-professional/README.md

 * Vectors and Lists in R
 * Ways to learn about programming
 * Juptyr Notebooks
+* R Functions Learned in the Google Course (with examples)

 ## The Basics
 ### How to